 The engine-driven screed has an eccentric shaft design that produces 8,000 vibration cycle nodes per minute.
 It is ideal for slab, bridge, and highway applications.
-The engine-driven screed is powered by either a 9 HP or 11 HP Honda engine.
+The engine-driven screed is powered by an 11-horsepower Honda engine.
 Engine kits are available factory installed on 5-foot truss sections for reduced setup time at the job site.
-Winch options include manual or self-propelled models.